iamkirankumaryadav/Library/Statistics/Statistics.md

 ### Confidence
 - While sampling, different samples can be **randomly** selected from the same **population**.
-- Each sample can often produce a different confidence interval'
+- Each sample can often produce a different confidence interval.
 - Some confidence intervals may include the true population parameters.

 ### Confidence Level (Percentage)